chrisov/Inception/README.md

 $ docker run wordpress
 ```

   Without proper configuration, the two services (Ngnix, PHP) cannot communicate.
-To achieve that, we need to acces the PHP-FPM's pool configuration file, `/usr/local/etc/php-fpm.d/www.config` and set up the communicaton channel in port 9000.
+To achieve that, we need to acces the PHP-FPM's pool configuration file, `/usr/local/etc/php-fpm.d/www.conf` and set up the communicaton channel in port 9000.

 **IMPORTANT**: The PHP's `-F` flag, is used, similarly to Ngnix, to bring the running process on the foreground, so that the container can remain alive and running.
 WIthout it, the container would start the process and then exit.

+### Technical details

+aSSSSSSSSSSSSSSSSSSSSSSSSSSSSS

 <div align="right">
   <a href="#top">⬆️ Return to top</a>